justinwiley/geo_loc/README.md

 In general, the options will work if only one is passed, for example if you want to customize the data where geodata is stored.

-### Rspec warnings
+### Unit tests

+If youre testing code that depends on this gem, the 11mb file will be downloaded the first time the spec runs.
+I recommend letting this happen (not being a mockist), it should only happen once, and it will help you to ensure that it actually works.

+Warnings like:

 	warning: instance variable @data_exists not initialized

-Is being triggered on running unit specs, if you know the cause and resolution to this issue, please let me know.
+...are being triggered on running the gem's specs, if you know the cause and resolution to this issue, please let me know.

 ## Contributing